 Availability of Documents.
 The CCC will make documents relevant to the CCC meeting available to the public as follows:

-When possible, all presentations and handouts will be posted to the NMFS or CCC website before the agenda item is discussed and updated as necessary following the meeting.
+All presentations and handouts should be posted to the NMFS or CCC website two weeks before the agenda item is discussed and updated as necessary following the meeting.
+The CCC Chair may approve the distribution of late materials, however, all materials should be posted at least one week prior to the meeting.

-Presentations and handouts that are not posted to the NMFS or CCC website in advance of the meeting, should, if possible, be made available in hard copy for the public at the meeting.
+Presentations and handouts that are not posted to the NMFS or CCC website in advance of the meeting, should, be made available for the public at the meeting.

 For ease of public access and ensuring compliance with IT requirements, the NMFS or CCC website will be the official repository of CCC meeting documents.